YtvwlD/gophor/README.md

 - Separate system and access logging with output to file if requested (or to disable both).

+- Support for a garbage-collector ballast of user-defined size, which works to reduce the frequency of garbage collection (see here).*

+* Realistically, you're unlikely to run into issues anywhere even close to the scale mentioned in the Twitch blog post.
+But in a situation where you're running this on a low-powered device and hitting CPU constraints when many users are accessing resources, this _could_ help, maybe.
+  Ultimately, I just read the blog post and really liked the idea so I implemented it.

 # Supported gophermap item types